-The Panel supported the view of the SSMG that a data licensing approach would address several of the issues surrounding the use of BSC Party status as a method of providing access to information.
-Therefore the Panel supported the view of the SSMG that, on balance, Proposed Modification P114 would better facilitate the Applicable BSC Objectives and should be made.
+The Panel supported the view of the SSMG that a licensing approach addressed several of the issues surrounding the use of BSC Party status as a method of providing access to information.
+Therefore it was the unanimous view of the SSMG that, on balance, Proposed Modification P114 would better facilitate the Applicable BSC Objectives and should be made.